micro/micro/README.md

 ### Clients

 Clients are entrypoints into the system.
-They enable access to your services through known access points.
+They enable access to your services through well known entrypoints.

 - **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.